The Ancient Prayer to St Joseph

 The Catholic Church has made St. Joseph the patron saint of working people.
 His life is an example to all working people.
 Despite the fact that he is the husband of the Virgin Mary, Saint Joseph has remained a humble carpenter.
 His love for his family and his career makes him the perfect role model for working men.
 While his early life remains little-known, the story of St. Joseph is still a compelling one.
 In addition to being the earthly father of Jesus Christ, St. Joseph is also the patron of immigrants, in Vietnam, and the Philippines.

-READ: Prayer For Mother Passing
+READ: Prayer For My Nerves

 Like all fathers, St. Joseph had his struggles and joys.
 However, he lived a life that set the standard for fathers.
 He was compassionate and caring, and he listened to God’s word.
 He was also a father who protected his family.
 The Pope praises St. Joseph as a “righteous man” in his encyclical Quamquam Pluries and has been a patron of fathers since the early 1600s.